-Apple tree varieties – there are a wide selection of cooking apple and eating apple varieties.
+There are a wide selection of cooking apple and eating apple varieties.
 Bramley apple trees are some of the most prized of the cookers.
-Braeburn and Gala are some of the most consumed apple varieties in the UK.
+Braeburn and Gala are some of the most consumed apple varieties in the UK and do well in gardens.
+Other types include Cox’s Pippin and Egremont Russet.

-Pollination – apple trees do not usually self-pollinate, so if you have enough space in your garden then it is beneficial to plant two trees from the same pollination group.
-They blossom at the same time, allowing the transferation of pollen to take place.
+Apple trees do not usually self-pollinate, so if you have enough space in your garden then it is beneficial to plant two trees from the same pollination group.
+They blossom at the same time, allowing the transfer of pollen to take place.

 If you do not have enough room to plant two apple trees, then the good news is that most apple trees can easily be pollinated by other apple trees in the area, with the help of flying insects like bees.

-Apple rootstocks – apple trees come in a variety of rootstocks, meaning that the tree (scion) is grafted onto the roots (stock) of another plant.
+Apple trees come in a variety of rootstocks, meaning that the tree (scion) is grafted onto the roots (stock) of another plant.
 Rootstocks determine how big the tree will grow.

 This help to find the right sized tree for the space you have.
 If you need a small apple tree, then go for the appropriate size rootstock, which should be listed on the plant label.

-Caring for apple trees – it is important to keep the newly planted apple tree well watered during the first growing season, and apply a mulch during spring to help retain the moisture in the soil.
+It is important to keep a newly planted apple tree well watered during the first growing season, and apply a mulch during spring to help retain the moisture in the soil.

 The tree will need to be pruned to encourage the formation of strong branches, and there are a variety of shapes, such as bush tree, dwarf pyramids, cordons and espaliers, that you can choose, depending on the size of your garden and the position of the tree.